Oliver "Power" Grant: Film and television

 Grant made his film debut as "Knowledge" in the urban cult classic Belly, directed by Hype Williams.
 In addition, he played the role of "Rich Bower" in writer/director James Toback’s Black and White, which also starred Ben Stiller, Robert Downey Jr., Brooke Shields, Elijah Wood, Mike Tyson, and several others.
-He was also a producer and music supervisor of the film.
 He would work again with Toback as actor and composer for When Will I Be Loved, starring Neve Campbell.
-He also had the leading role and was a producer on the feature film Coalition.
+He also had the role in the feature film Coalition.
 He has a co-starring role in talk show host and former nationally syndicated shock jock Wendy Williams’ life story Queen of Media as her husband Big Kev.

 Wu-Tang: Shaolin Style

 In 1999, Grant produced, developed and released Wu-Tang: Shaolin Style, a four-player 3D fighting video game for the PlayStation.
 The Wu-Tang Clan is the basis for the game's story and setting and features characters based on their stage personas and the martial arts themes of their music.
 Some members of the group also provided voiceover work for the game and made vocal and production contributions to the game's music.